cybertraining-dsc/su22-reu-385/time-series-prediction/detrend/detrend.md

 ## Detrend by Differencing

-This method of Detrend time series deals with finding the difference between the observation the inputting it into a new data set.
+This method of Detrend time series deals with finding the difference between the observations the inputting it into a new data set.

 Example: